 In 1969, after winning the Koussevitzky Prize at Tanglewood, Mr. Tilson Thomas was appointed Assistant Conductor and pianist of the Boston Symphony Orchestra.
 That year he also made his New York debut with the BSO and gained international recognition after replacing Music Director William Steinberg mid-concert.
 He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra, a position he held until 1974.
 He was Music Director of the Buffalo Philharmonic from 1971 to 1979 and a Principal Guest Conductor of the Los Angeles Philharmonic from 1981 to 1985.
-In 1987, he co-founded and became Artistic Director of the New World Symphony, a position he still holds.
+In 1987, he co-founded and became Artistic Director of the New World Symphony.
 That same year, he was appointed Principal Conductor of the London Symphony Orchestra and served in that role until 1995, when he became Music Director of the San Francisco Symphony.
-He is Conductor Laureate of the LSO and became Music Director Laureate of the SFS in June 2020, when he concluded his 25-year directorship of the orchestra; and was named New World Symphony’s Artistic Director Laureate in March 2022.
+He is now Conductor Laureate of the LSO; became Music Director Laureate of the SFS in June 2020 when he concluded his 25-year directorship of the orchestra; and was named New World Symphony’s Artistic Director Laureate in March 2022.
 As a guest conductor, he has appeared with orchestras worldwide, including the major orchestras of Europe and the United States.

 A winner of twelve Grammy Awards, Mr. Tilson Thomas appears on more than 120 recordings.
-His discography includes The Mahler Project, a collection of the composer’s complete symphonies and works for voice and orchestra performed with the San Francisco Symphony, in addition to pioneering recordings of music by Charles Ives, Carl Ruggles, Steve Reich, John Cage, Ingolf Dahl, Morton Feldman, George Gershwin, John McLaughlin and Elvis Costello.
+His discography includes The Mahler Project, a collection of the composer’s complete symphonies and works for voice and orchestra performed with the San Francisco Symphony, as well as pioneering recordings of music by Charles Ives, Carl Ruggles, Steve Reich, John Cage, Ingolf Dahl, Morton Feldman, George Gershwin, John McLaughlin, and Elvis Costello.
 His recordings span repertoire from Bach and Beethoven to Debussy and Stravinsky, and include collaborations with artists ranging from Sarah Vaughan to Metallica.

 His song cycle Four Preludes on Playthings of the Wind, a setting of Carl Sandburg’s poem, was premiered in 2016 by the New World Symphony, with Measha Brueggergosman as soloist.
 In 2019, the piece was recorded for Medici.tv at the New World Center and given its New York premiere as part of Mr. Tilson Thomas’s second Carnegie Hall Perspectives series.
 His first Perspectives series also featured performances of his own compositions, including Island Music for four marimbas and percussion; Notturno for solo flute and strings, featuring soloist Paula Robison; and new settings of poems by Rainer Maria Rilke.
 In 2020, he led the San Francisco Symphony in the world premiere of his six-part song cycle Meditations on Rilke, and he subsequently conducted the work at the Cleveland Orchestra.
 He’ll conduct the New York premiere of this work with the New York Philharmonic in March 2023.
 Additional compositions include Street Song for brass instruments; Agnegram, an overture for orchestra; and Urban Legend, a concerto for contrabassoon that was premiered by the San Francisco Symphony.
 In June 2020, SFS Media released an album of works composed by Mr. Tilson Thomas, featuring live concert recordings of From the Diary of Anne Frank, narrated by mezzo-soprano Isabel Leonard, and Meditations on Rilke, sung by mezzo-soprano Sasha Cooke and bass-baritone Ryan McKinny.
 This recording won the 2021 Grammy Award for Best Classical Compendium.
 In September 2022, Avie Records releases an album of solo piano works performed by John Wilson featuring the world premiere recording of Mr. Tilson Thomas’s Upon Further Reflection for which the album is named.

 Mr. Tilson Thomas co-founded the New World Symphony in Miami Beach, a postgraduate orchestral academy dedicated to preparing young musicians of diverse backgrounds for leadership roles in classical music.
 The New World Symphony has long been at the forefront of developments in the arts and in education.
-As Artistic Director, he works with NWS Fellows to further their performanceabilities and to expand their understanding of professional responsibilities in our ever-changing musical environment.
-Of the more than 1,100 alumni of the New World Symphony, 90% maintain careers in music, often as musicians or administrators in major orchestras.
+As Artistic Director Laureate he works with NWS Fellows to further their performance abilities and to expand their understanding of professional responsibilities in our ever-changing musical environment.
+Of the more than 1,200 alumni of the New World Symphony, 90% maintain careers in music, often as musicians or administrators in major orchestras.
 Since 2011, the campus of the New World Symphony has been the technologically advanced, Frank Gehry-designed New World Center.

 Mr. Tilson Thomas’s tenure as Music Director of the San Francisco Symphony was a period of significant growth and heightened international recognition for the orchestra.
 In addition to his continued exploration of the standard repertoire with the SFS, he led the orchestra in championing and cultivating relationships with today’s leading composers, generating awareness and appreciation of American Maverick composers of the 20th century and enriching the concert experience through semi-staged performances.
 He also led the orchestra in numerous summer festivals and tours of Europe, the United States and Asia.
 As SFS Music Director Laureate, he continues to lead the orchestra in four weeks of concerts each season, as well as in special projects.